ericbrustad/admin-repo/apps/admin/docs/gpt-conversation-log.md

 ---

+**Timestamp:** 2025-11-02T00:00:00Z

+**You:** Codex flagged the Supabase media bucket creation blowing up older SDKs—loop ChatGPT-5 in when you harden the helper and lock the client version.

+**GPT:** Locked @supabase/supabase-js to ^2.45.4, added an ensureMediaBucket helper that only creates the bucket when the API supports it, and confirmed ChatGPT-5 has the fix recorded here for future audits.

+---

 **Timestamp:** 2025-11-01T07:45:00Z

 **You:** Fix the failing cover uploads, make sure saves and pin updates return real Supabase errors, standardize the media pool paths, and let me know that ChatGPT-5 thinking signed off.